lrobins1/crowd_counting/docs/source/al_train.rst

 Available pretrained Models
 ****************************

+Several pretrained model are already ready to be loaded.

 Partie à voir en fonction des modèles qu'on rend dispo

 Loading a model
 *****************

-The :ref:`rst_model` contain two functions two load models :
+The :ref:`rst_model` contain two functions to load models :

 The first one is used to load one of the pretrained models available in the librairy.It can be used as follows.